grafana/thema/README.md

 * [Reverse translation within sequences](TODO)
 * [Object headers](TODO)

-Once these changes are finalized, however, we expect to treat the CUE and Go APIs stable, and will scrupulously avoid making breaking changes to them.
+Once these changes are finalized, however, we aim to treat the CUE and Go APIs as stable, scrupulously avoiding any breaking changes.